-Back in June, we wrote a quick post about some new Android tablets destined for our shores, these being the RCA Saturn 10 Pro and the Mercury 7L, well I’ve been sent both devices through for a review.
+Back in June, we wrote a quick post about some new Android tablets destined for our shores, these being the RCA Saturn 10 Pro and the Mercury 7L.
+They’re said to be some of the best Android tablets around so I’ve been sent both devices through for a review.

 Firstly let me explain what my daily set up is, so you have some idea or what I’m comparing these devices to, for everyday media consumption I use the 7 inch Amazon Fire table, which I purchased last year in the US for a whopping £35 + £10 to remove the ads, so it compares nicely to the Mercury 7L, I normally have my fire tablet thrown in my bag, and it goes everywhere with me.
 For the more serious stuff writing for the site etc, I use my Asus Chromebook Flip, so this is what I will compare the Saturn 10 Pro too.

 Saturn Pro 10 .